Chart Color Schemes

 Ivanhoe East features high concentrations of family households, with a higher-than-average median household size

-Family households account for 78.0% of all households, including 41.7% couples with children, 26.7% couples without children, and 8.4% single parent families.
-Non-family households make up the remaining 22.0%, with lone person households at 20.2% and group households comprising 1.9%.
-The median household size is 2.7 people, larger than the Greater Melbourne average of 2.6.
+Family households constitute 78.0% of all households, including 41.7% couples with children, 26.7% couples without children, and 8.4% single parent families.
+Non-family households comprise the remaining 22.0%, with lone person households at 20.2% and group households making up 1.9%.
+The median household size is 2.7 people, which is larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households